SphepheloMabena/FX-Android-App/README.md

 # FX-Android-App
 This app provides exchanged rates .
-Users can get exchange rates by supplying selected a currency on the drop down box.
+Users can get exchange rates by selecting a currency on the drop down box.
 Ex Change rates are given against the USD.
 The App also provides a graph showing rates for the last 30 Days.